 Joint tenancy

-You will have a joint tenancy if you signed one single agreement that includes you and your housemates names on the contract.
+You will have a joint tenancy if you signed a single agreement that includes your housemates' and your name on the contract.
 This means you all have equal responsibility for the property and payments connected with the agreement, including rent.

 Rent

-You will each pay a share of the rent, however if one of your housemates does not pay their share, the landlord will be entitled to ask that any of the other tenants in the house cover the costs.
+You will each pay a share of the rent.
+If one of your housemates does not pay their share, the landlord will be entitled to ask any of the other tenants in the house to cover the costs.

 Damages